Why Does My Dog Keep Licking Their Paws? Allergy, Irritation, and Stress Signs

 Mersin’s warm and humid spring months can intensify both environmental triggers and skin sensitivity.
 After walks, it may help to wipe the paws with a soft cloth dampened only with water and then dry them thoroughly.

 Damp paws are more likely to support yeast overgrowth.
-Strong wipes, perfumed products, or harsh soaps may increase irritation instead of helping.
+Strong wipes, perfumed wipes, or harsh soaps may increase irritation instead of helping.

 Paw licking is often not a disease by itself, but a sign pointing to an underlying problem.
 When redness, odor, seasonal itching, or repeated chewing is present, early evaluation usually makes both diagnosis and relief much easier.